Readiness for Online Learning

-- Attend class to keep abreast of course information
+- Attend class to keep informed of course expectations

 - Participate in class discussions

 - Ask questions

 - Complete quizzes and exams

 - To access your courses, view syllabi, read communications from your instructors and review grades.

 - Use the Inbox in Canvas to contact your instructor and keep track of all communication inside of Canvas.